kartikag01/interview-prepration/intervew-ques.md

 1. how to manage variables for which are based on env, like base_url, secreat_manager.

+## System Design
+- What are Trx. ?
+- How to achive distributed trx.
+-

 ### SQL
 What is the result of Inner Join between the tables A & B?
 Table A